khaors/geocompr/main.md

 The **raster** package supports numerous drivers with the help of **rgdal**.
 To find out which drivers are available on your system, run `raster::writeFormats()` and `rgdal::gdalDrivers()`.

-Aside from reading in a raster, you can also create one from scratch.
-Running `raster()` creates an empty `RasterLayer`.
-Here, however, we will create manually a very simple raster.
-This should make it easy to understand how raster and related operations work.
+Raster objects can also be created from scratch using the `raster()` function.
+This is illustrated in the subsequent code chunk, which demonstrates how.
-Our raster should consist of just three rows and columns centered around the null meridian and the equator (see `xmn`, `xmx`, `ymn` and `ymx` parameters).
+The resulting raster consists of 36 cells (6 columns and 6 rows specified by `nrow` and `ncol`) centered around the Prim Meridian and the Equator (see `xmn`, `xmx`, `ymn` and `ymx` parameters).
-Additionally, we define a resolution of 0.5, which here corresponds to 0.5 degrees since the default proj4string of a raster object is WGS84.
+The resolution (`res`) of 0.5 degrees corresponds to the default CRS of raster objects: WGS84.
-Finally, we set the values with the `vals` argument.
-Here, we just number the cells, that means we assign 1 to cell 1, 2 to cell 2, and finally 36 to cell 36.
+Values (`vals`) are assigned to each cell: 1 to cell 1, 2 to cell 2, and so on.
-We know that there are 36 cells by multiplying six (rows) by six (columns).
-As we have seen above, setting raster values in R corresponds to a row-wise cell filling starting at the upper left corner.
-Consequently, the upper first row contains the values 1 to 6, the second row 7 to 12, and the last row 31 to 36.
+Remember: `raster()` fills cells row-wise (unlike `matrix()`) starting at the upper left corner, meaning the top row contains the values 1 to 6, the second 7 to 12 etc.

 ```r